spacetelescope/jwst_mast_query/README.md

 - --obsnums : Optional observation number or numbers within propID to retrieve. e.g. `--obsnums 3 103` would retrieve files only from observations 3 and 103.

 - --makewebpages : Make webpages for the products for each propID containing info and images of the retrieved data.
-Note that this option is not currently in the config file, and must be specified at the command line.

 These are just a few of the options that can be set.
 The rest are specified in the config file provided in the call.
 Config file details are given below.